ResursBank/woocommerce-gateway/README.md

 coding standards was considered as "less important" amongst developers.
 That's why the codebase is anything but beautiful.

+## Multisite/WordPress Networks ##

+The plugin **do** support WordPress networks (aka multisite), however it does not support running one webservice account over many sites at once.
+The main rule that Resurs Bank works with is that one webservice account only works for one site.
+Running multiple sites do **require** multiple webservice accounts!

-## Plugin needs translation
+## Plugin needs translation ##

 [![Crowdin](https://badges.crowdin.net/resursbankwoocommerce/localized.svg)](https://crowdin.com/project/resursbankwoocommerce)

 Help us translate the plugin by joining [Crowdin](https://crwd.in/resursbankwoocommerce)!

-### Can I upgrade WooCommerce with your plugin installed?
+### Can I upgrade WooCommerce with your plugin installed? ###

 If unsure about upgrades, take a look at resursbankgateway.php under "WC Tested up to".
 That section usually changes ( after internal tests has been made) to match the base requirements, so you can upgrade without upgrade warnings.

-## Getting started / Installing
+## Getting started / Installing ##

 For "normal production users" we recommend you to just install this plugin by using WordPress plugin installer.
 If that is not possible and your site requires manual installations, you can either go